Ledarium/rusty_pickaxe/README.md

 # Rusty Pickaxe

-Multithreaded CPU miner for [Provably Rare Gems](https://gems.alphafinance.io/#/rarity), written in Rust.
+Multithreaded CPU and GPU (CUDA) miner for [Provably Rare Gems](https://gems.alphafinance.io/#/rarity), written in Rust.

-There is also closed-source GPU version, waiting to be released.
+There is donation on every found gem.
+0.1 FTM for rarity gems and 0.0001 ETH for loot/bloot.
+You can disable it if you think you do not owe me anything.

 ## Config

 Same `config.json` as in [ramen](https://github.com/dmptrluke/ramen) miner.
 `loop` option works since v0.0.2. `threads` options works and is required since v0.0.4.
 You will probably want to set `threads` equal or less than your CPUs thread count.
-Need to add `"cuda": true` (see example in repo), otherwise it fails.
+If you want to mine with cuda set `threads` to anything, it does not matter.

 ## Prerequisites